 In the midst of so much bad news, God’s desire is that the small group of Jews hear his heart, and that they would not be unfaithful like the people in Jerusalem.
 This parable is an opportunity for them to evaluate their lives so that they might be faithful and have fruitful lives.

 Notice what God says in the end in verse 24.
 In this we see the hope-filled upside-down nature of the Kingdom of God.
 The tall he brings low, and the low he makes tall.
 That which is green he dries up, and that which is dry he makes flourish.
 God gives us a picture of amazing hope for his people.
-Theses are people who are exiled in Babylon, far from home.
+These are people who are exiled in Babylon, far from home.
 These are people who have heard yet again that their homeland is about to be destroyed.
 These are people that seem to have no hope.
 God says there is still hope.

 When it seems like our life is dead, dry, or not flourishing, remember that God is the one who brings dead things to life.
 Maybe you carry the false names that people have called you.
 Maybe you believe negative things about yourself, often because others have declared those about you.
-Maybe your feeling loss of hope at your job, or maybe you lost your job.
+Maybe you are feeling loss of hope at your job, or maybe you lost your job.
 Maybe you have financial difficulty.
 Perhaps you struggle with anxiety, with relationships, with parenting, or with school.
 It is all real and oftentimes very difficult.
 It might even be that your life is like Israel, like the Jews in Ezekiel’s day who were disobedient and rebellious towards God.
 Maybe your relationship with God feels distant or dead.
 Maybe it could be said of you what God said about Israel, “You are unfaithful.”

 Know this.
 The parable in Ezekiel 17 reminds us that the end of your story has not been written.
 Sure, just like Israel, you might be facing consequences of your decisions.
 But that is not the end of the story, because in God’s upside-down Kingdom he makes the dead come alive and flourish.
 There is hope in the Lord!